Pakillo/template/README.md

     analysis.
 A template makefile is included with this package (use `makefile = TRUE` when calling `new_project`).

-10. Render Rmarkdown reports using `rmarkdown::render`, and use Rstudio `Build` menu to create/update documentation, run tests, build package, etc.
+8. Render Rmarkdown reports using `rmarkdown::render`, and use Rstudio `Build` menu to create/update documentation, run tests, build package, etc.

-11. Record the exact dependencies of your project.
-One option is simply running `sessionInfo()` but many, more sophisticated and also better, alternatives exist.
+9. Record the exact dependencies of your project.
+One option is simply running `sessionInfo()` but many more sophisticated alternatives exist.
 For example, `automagic::make_deps_file()` or `renv::snapshot()` will create a file recording the exact versions of all packages used, which can be used to recreate such environment in the future or in another computer.
 If you want to use Docker, you could use e.g. `containerit::dockerfile()` or `rrtools::use_dockerfile()`.

-12. Archive your repository (e.g. in Zenodo), get a DOI, and include citation information in your README.
+10. Archive your repository (e.g. in Zenodo), get a DOI, and include citation information in your README.

 ### Thanks to: